harlyq/aframe-sprite-particles-component/README.md

 **ribbonWidth** : number = `1`

 width of ribbon trails.
 1 is the default, use smaller numbers for a thinner ribbon, and larger numbers for a thicker ribbon.
+For `ribbon3d`, a value of `1` represents a ribbon with a width of 1 m.

 **rotation** : number range array = `0`